 - Increases in illnesses, like colds and flu, which signal a weak immune system

 How many times have you said to yourself, “This year will be different!
 I will [insert new health behavior here]!”?
 If you are like the majority of people, you have set a New Year’s resolution or two for yourself in the past.
 You might even be thinking of marching into 2018 resolutely with your head held high and a plan to change your life for the better.
 Well, if you are like the majority of people, then it is also likely that you are setting yourself up for failure.

 But wait- all hope is not lost.
-By learning some of the reasons we are typically destined for failure, you can go into 2016 better equipped to make healthy choices and stick to them.
+By learning some of the reasons we are typically destined for failure, you can go into the new year better equipped to make healthy choices and stick to them.